natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMP-2.md

 '''BMP-2:'''

 The BMP-2 armour layout consists of mostly High Hardness Rolled Armour.
-The front plate and turret armour is sufficient to stop anything short of a small auto cannon.
+The front plate and turret armour is sufficient to stop anything short of a small autocannon.
 The sides are generally resistant to machine gun fire, although larger calibre rounds such as those fired from the 12.7 mm .50 calibre machine guns on many American tanks can penetrate the side and rear of the BMP-2.
 Depending on where it is hit, the BMP-2 is generally not very survivable due to the low crew count.
 Having only 3 crew means that if any penetrating round kills 2 of them, you are dead.
 Some shots might hit empty space, but you should not rely on it.
 Generally it is best practice to be very careful when driving the BMP-2.
 Even if you have disabled the enemy vehicle's main cannon, they may still be able to damage you with their heavy machine gun.
 The BMP-2 is also vulnerable to overpressure, it will be destroyed by large-calibre HE shells and by ATGMs.

 '''BMP-2D:'''